MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 END CATCH
 ```

-But only statement with no parameter should be put on `catch` block
+But only statements with no parameter should be put on the `catch` block

 | message |
 | --- |